 - A. Established.
 There is hereby created a Tribal Gaming Commission to be the primary regulator of the Tribe's Gaming Facilities, Gaming Operations and Class II and Class III gaming activities. - B. Composition.
 The Commission shall consist of five (5) members who shall be appointed by the Tribal Council.
 The Commission shall include at least two (2) Tribal Members, if available. - C. Chairman and Officer Appointment.
 The Tribal Council may designate a Chairman, Vice Chairman, and a Secretary. - D. Appointment; Terms.
 Each member of the Commission shall be appointed for a term of three years, commencing on the date each is appointed to the Commission. - E. Key Employee Designation.
-Each member of the Commission shall be deemed a "key employee" for the limited purpose of background investigations, eligibility determination, and issuance of a gaming license. - F. Compensation.
-The Tribal Council, from time to time, shall establish the current compensation of the members of the Commission. - G. Removal.
-The Tribal Council by a vote of no fewer than four (4) of its members may remove any Commission member at any time for the following: - 1.
-Indictment for or conviction of a felony;
+No member of the Commission shall be deemed a "key employee" or "primary management official" for the purpose of background investigations and Criminal History Record Information that is obtained from the Federal Bureau of Investigation (FBI).
+Each member of the Commission shall be deemed a "key employee" for the limited purpose of eligibility determination and issuance of a gaming license. - F. Compensation.
+The Tribal Council, from time to time, shall establish the current compensation of the members of the Commission.